tonethar/IGME-230-GDD-2017-Fall/notes/HW-random-phrases-1.md

 Ideally your theme is appropriate for all ages and audiences.

-To do this assignment, you should have completed at least the third web app tutorial page - "Introduction to the Web Browser DOM".
+To do this assignment, you should have completed at least the 3rd web app tutorial page - "Introduction to the Web Browser DOM".

 ![Web Page](_images/random-phrases-1-done.jpg)